fbpx

 • Sound of a screaming child: A child’s scream often has a high-pitched, piercing quality due to the tension and tightness in their vocal cords.

-Interesting thought: have you ever been driving down the road, and a block away you hear the bass emitting from a car?
+have you ever been driving down the road, and a block away you hear the bass emitting from a car?
 You hear the thump of the ‘hip-hop’, but not the Taylor Swift lyrics!
 The reasons for this are:

 • Directionality: Lower frequency sounds have longer wavelengths and are more omni-directional than higher frequency sounds, meaning these low frequency sound waves can spread out in many different directions and be heard from a greater distance, while higher frequency sound waves are more directional and tend to be absorbed or reflected more easily.